hapax/hapax.github.io/_posts/2019-07-29-psychology-time.md

 and capacities can measure the amount of sensation.
-It seems plausible that the subjective rate of experience is some function of the strength, nature and speed of sensory input, relative to these physiologically defined units of measurement, along with how efficiently they can stored in sensory and short-term memory.
+It seems plausible that the subjective rate of experience is some function of the strength, nature and speed of sensory input, relative to these physiologically defined units of measurement and how efficiently they can stored in memory.

 #### The identity wave train